 as the birds, big and small continue to chatter, alerting all to the evil in our midst.....

-being kicked by a horse was 'far short of what could reasonably be expected,' an inquest was told.
-Health and Safety
+kicked by a horse was 'far short of what could reasonably be expected,' an inquest was told.
+Health and Safety expert

-expert Philip Park, who investigated the tragic death of Bonnie Armitage, said he believes children under eleven taking part
+Philip Park, who investigated the tragic death of Bonnie Armitage, said he believes children under eleven taking part in hunts

 The inquest has heard that tragic Bonnie, of Faringdon, Oxon, was one of five children all under the supervision

 of one adult rider, Melissa Kennedy, at the meeting of the Cotswold Hunt in Miserden, nr Stroud, Glos, on April 2nd last year.

 Bonnie was a pupil at St Hugh's preparatory school in Faringdon, Oxfordshire, where her father is deputy head.
 Bonnie

 was riding her Shetland pony, Lindsay, when she was kicked in the chest by a large horse called Harvey which was being ridden

 ahead of her by farmer and circus owner Toti Gifford, the inquest jury at Gloucester has been told.The Gloucester inquest